 - Tank and mesh coil make excellent vapor

 - Wattage limit (100W) overstated

 - Scratchy screen

 Closing Thoughts on the Aegis Solo Kit

-The Cerberus tank is also compatible with several different atomizer heads so anyone who wants to push the mod and the AS chip to the limit can do with other coil heads.
-The mod itself comes in six different colors, and the design accents, like the leather wrap, along with the tightly-sealed interior are all well-done and tasteful.
+The Cerberus tank is also compatible with several different atomizer heads.
+So anyone who wants to push the mod and the AS chip to the limit can do with other coil heads.
+The mod itself comes in six different colors and design accents.
+The leather wrap, along with the tightly-sealed interior, are all well-done and tasteful.